uboslinux/ubos-docs/sphinx/users/ubos-admin.rst

 .. code-block:: none

    % ubos-admin showsite --siteid s20...
-   Site: example.com (s20da71ce7a6da5500abd338984217cdc8a61f8de)
+   example.com
-       Context:           /guestbook (ab274f22ba2bcab61c84e78d944f6cdd7239a999e): gladiwashere
+       /guestbook : gladiwashere
-       Context:           /blog (a9eef9bbf4ba932baa1b500cf520da91ca4703e26): wordpress
+       /blog : wordpress

 This :term:`Site` responds to ``example.com`` and runs two :term:`Apps <App>`: the Glad-I-Was-Here guestbook, and Wordpress, at the URLs ``http://example.com/guestbook`` and ``http://example.com/blog``, respectively.
 Nothing is being said about other :term:`Sites <Site>` that may or may not run on the same device.

 To determine information about a :term:`Site`'s administrator, add the ``--adminuser`` flag to invocation.
 In order to see the administrator's password, the command must be invoked with ``sudo``.

+To see other credentials or otherwise not-shown customizationpoints, use ``--credentials`` and/or ``--privatecustomizationpoints``.

 ``ubos-admin start-pagekite``
 -----------------------------